particle-iot/maker-kit-workshop/content/docs/ch2.md

 }
 ```

-The `if` statement is checking to see how long its been since we took a temperature reading.
+The `if` statement is checking to see how long it's been since we took a temperature reading.
 Basically, if 10 seconds have elapsed (our `TEMP_CHECK_INTERVAL` value), we'll set the `lastTempCheck` to a new value and then check the temperature sensor.

 9. Since our first temp check won't happen in the first 10 seconds, we can add an initial check to our `setup`.